 Its sister product Scapple is the most sophisticated note-taking tool among the 15+ writing software apps I tested to date.

 It literally works as a brain mapping software where you can script your ideas and interconnect them later on to eliminate any possibilities of misunderstanding.

 However, the only drawback is, it comes as a separate service and you need to spend some additional moolah to make use of it.

-Similarly, Scrivener is loaded with writing templates ranging from screenplays to novels to personal essays, and many more.
+Similarly, Scrivener is loaded with writing software templates ranging from screenplays to novels to personal essays, and many more.
 Scrivener is a great if you need a or a for your novel.

 Now enough of Scrivener, let’s talk about Ulysses.

 While I found that Ulysses does an excellent job of clogging up on-screen distractions, it fails dramatically in the other two areas.